-Orson Bean is an actor and game-show mainstay best-known for his longtime role as a panelist on To Tell the Truth.
+Orson Bean (1928-2020) was an actor and game-show mainstay best-known for his longtime role as a panelist on To Tell the Truth.

 They arrested Harlan Ellison! –Good.

 How does one define Harlan Ellison (1934-2018)?
 Short story author, of course; screenwriter, of course; notorious gadfly, definitely.
 This was a man who once mailed a publisher a dead gopher fourth class and threatened a TV producer with a noose when his words were rewritten.
 Which is to say he was a ferociously talented writer and (by reputation, anyway) a downright irritating human being.

 He sounds and smells like William Conrad.